presidentbeef/ffi-gdbm/README.md

 ## Testing

-Two sets of tests are included, copied straight from the MRI distribution.
+Three sets of tests are included, copied straight from the MRI distribution.
 However, they do require the use of ObjectSpace, so this is how to run them with JRuby:

 `jruby --1.8 -X+O -r lib/gdbm test/test_gdbm-1.8.7.rb` (Note: these tests only work with JRuby prior to 9.0.0.0)

 `jruby -X+O -r ./lib/gdbm test/test_gdbm-1.9.1.rb`

+`jruby -X+O -r ./lib/gdbm test/test_gdbm-2.6.rb`

 ## License